KianRafati/Youtube-clone/README.md

-# Youtube-clone
+# imdb-clone
-a website similar to YouTube coded with Javascript, using React.
+a website similar to imdb.com coded with Javascript, using React.